exploring self-realization, sacred personhood, and full humanity

 The good news is that, as we grow in consciousness, its poison becomes diluted, we recover more quickly when it attacks, and the times of self-control, periods of freedom from reactiveness, true freedom, become longer and longer.

-there's considerable difference between lovin' and likin'
+considerable difference between lovin' and likin'

 Kairissi.
 “Shenandoah” was a very popular film in 1965.